Veggie Shares CSA

 What is Community Shared Agriculture?

 CSA members share in the bounty of our farm, get to be a part of our farm’s story, and celebrate eating with the seasons!
-Members share in some of the risks associated with each season.
+Members experience the ebbs and flows of a real farming season.
 For example if there is a new insect pest that damages part of our garlic patch, your veggie shares would contain less garlic.
-However, usually the way it works on diverse farms like ours is that each season there are excess bounties to make up for any loss. (*In the event of an over 50% crop disaster, ie. a tornado, we would call together our members to come up with a solution, and refund those who cannot afford to take on that loss.)
+And if there are good rains, your shares would contain more water-loving plants such as broccoli and kale. (*In the event of an over 50% crop disaster, ie. a tornado, we would call together our members to come up with a solution, and refund those who cannot afford to take on that loss.)

 You pay your membership or deposit before the season begins so that we, the farmers, can use the money to buy seeds and the supplies we will need to grow your vegetables.
 The best time to sign up is in February/March when the farmers have more time to do administrative tasks, and are buying supplies for the season.
 However, we accept members until our program is full (which we will indicate on this page).